A proof of the Grothendieck-Serre conjecture on principal bundles over regular local rings containing infinite fields: Main results

 \begin{theorem} Let $R$ be a regular semi-local domain containing an infinite field, and let $K$ be its field of fractions.
-Let $\bG$ be a reductive group scheme over $R$.
-Then the map
+If $\bG$ is a reductive group scheme over $R$, then the map

-induced by the inclusion of $R$ into $K$, has a trivial kernel.
-In other words, under the above assumptions on $R$ and $\bG$, each principal $\bG$-bundle over $R$ having a $K$-rational point is trivial. \end{theorem}
+induced by the inclusion of $R$ into $K$ has a trivial kernel.
+In other words, under the above assumptions on $R$ and $\bG$, each principal $\bG$-bundle over $R$ having a $K$-rational point is trivial. \end{theorem} Theorem~\ref{MainThm1} has the following corollary. \begin{corollary} Under the same hypothesis as in Theorem~\ref{MainThm1}, the map